 Roxy Music’s debut album and its infamous cover artwork were apparently completed before the group signed with Island Records.
 Island boss Chris Blackwell at first seemed unimpressed with the band, but when he glanced at the album cover images at Island’s offices, he said, “Looks great!
 Have we got them signed yet?”
 The band signed with Island a few days later.
 Roxy’s first LP was released in June to good reviews and was a major success.
 It reached No.10 on the UK album chart in September 1972.

-The image itself, she explains, was created by herself and Price: “He did the hair and dress and I just got out there and did what I felt.
-How would I describe it?
-It was very glamorous, very sexy, or at least I felt that way.
+Kari-Ann: “It was very glamorous, very sexy, or at least I felt that way.
 “It was very … ice-creamy, in a way.
 The colours remind me of a marshmallow, like something really delicious.
 Fleshy, in a word” Someone to be eaten?
 “No!
 I felt like I could eat somebody up myself.
 I felt strong enough to take someone on.”

 For Your Pleasure 1973

-In 1973, Amanda posed in a skintight leather dress leading a black panther on a leash on the cover of For Your Pleasure.
-The lights of Las Vegas light the night, and Ferry is her limo driver.
-Amanda had an affair with David Bowie, and was the emcee of his 1980 Floor Show in 1973.
+After her engagement to Bryan Ferry ended, Amanda had an affair with David Bowie, and was the emcee of his 1980 Floor Show in 1973.
 In 1975 she became a disco singer.
 In 1977 she posed nude for Playboy.
-Despite her nude modeling, there are rumours that Amanda was born a man by the name of Alain Tapp and that she is a transsexual.
-Joanna Lumley, who plays Patsy Stone in the television comedy Absolutely Fabulous, has confirmed repeatedly that the character Patsy Stone was loosely based on the mysterious life story of Amanda Lear.
+Despite modeling nude, there are rumors that Amanda was born a man by the name of Alain Tapp and that she is a transsexual.
+Joanna Lumley, who plays Patsy Stone in the comedy Absolutely Fabulous, has confirmed repeatedly that the character Patsy Stone was loosely based on the mysterious life story of Amanda Lear.

 Cover concept: Bryan Ferry.
 Art Direction: Nicholas De ville.
 Artwork: CCS.
 Wardrobe, make-up: Antony Price.
 Hair: Smile.